 “The recording studio complex is designed for three recording studios, A, B and C. Recording studios B and C are upstairs.
 Studio A is the only one of the recording studios that we are using for recording sessions at this time and is shown in the photos.

-3/9/19 Update notice: We are making progress on new upgrades and changes including totally replacing the Studio A central air conditioning system, totally replacing the Studio A Control Room central air conditioning system, major computer software and hardware upgrades, some maintenance, re-landscaping the garden area, ect, ect, ect.
+5/23/19 Update notice: We are making much progress on new upgrades and changes including totally replacing the Studio A central air conditioning system, totally replacing the Studio A Control Room central air conditioning system, major computer software and hardware upgrades, some maintenance, re-landscaping the garden area, ect, ect, ect.
 Do to these changes and the complexity of recording studio requirements for doing things the studio is not open at this time.
 We are shooting for the beginning of 2020.
 We will post on this site when available for recording sessions.
 If you contact us to be put on our list we may offer some special deals before officially announcing we are open again.
 Please contact us for any questions.